jvaleskadevs/Apes-Legacy/README.md

  - To receive the notifications the registrants should download the Push App in their smartphones.
  - Currently this repo is missing the ShowRunners framework.
 It is required to allow the Apes Legacy Channel to know about claim dates and to know when to send a notification to a registrant.
- - The ShowRunners framework will fetch the data from Polybase, a decentralized database.
+ - The ShowRunners framework will fetch the data from Polybase, then it will send the notifications to the required users.

  ## Polybase

  - The decentralized database is in charge of store the necessary data to manage the notifications trough the Push Protocol.
- - The current schema of the database is not matching the current deployed dApp.
-(I am working in auth atm)
- - The final version will include user authentication, current version does not include it.
+ - Polybase requires the registrant's signature to create/update/delete their data from the database.
+Your keys, your data.
+ - The registrant may change the number of days to be notified before reach the claim date without problem.
+ - The registrant is in charge to update the claim date stored in Polybase whenever he/she changes this date in the blockchain.
+ - The previous feature could be done automatically at the moment of register an Ape to the service.
+Separated for simplicity.
+ - The registrant may delete their data from the database to stop receiving notifications in the future.

 ## Goerli Contracts